-Generally, measurement error correction techniques rely on auxiliary data to infer information about the errors which are present. \emph{Validation data}, which can either be \emph{internal} or \emph{external}, involve the observation of the true $X_i$ alongside the proxy measurement $X_i^*$, for some set of individuals.
+Generally, measurement error correction techniques rely on auxiliary data to infer information about the errors. \emph{Validation data}, which can either be \emph{internal} or \emph{external}, involve the observation of the true $X_i$ alongside the proxy measurement $X_i^*$ for some set of individuals.
 Internal validation data refer to the situation where a subset of the sample of interest has this true measurement taken.
-That is, $\{Y_i, X_i, X_i^*, Z_i\}$ are measured for some subset of the $n$ total observations, while for the remaining only $\{Y_i, X_i^*, Z_i\}$ is observed.
-External validation data refer to the setting where, inside of the sample of interest, we only have $\{Y_i, X_i^*, Z_i\}$ measured but pairs of $\{X_i, X_i^*\}$ are observed in a separate dataset.
-In order to make use of external validation data we must make assumptions regarding the \emph{transportability} of the error models; in essence, we need to assume that the error process for the external sample is equivalent to the error process within the sample of interest.
-This assumption allows us to use information from the external sample in the internal sample.
-When validation samples are not available, we may instead be able to use \emph{replicate measurements}.
-Here, instead of observing a single proxy measurement $X_i^*$, we observe repeated proxy measurements, $X_{ij}^*$, for $j=1,\dots,\kappa_i$.
-That is, for all $i$ we observe $\{Y_i, X_{i1}^*, \hdots, X_{i\kappa_i}^*, Z_i\}$, where for $j=1,\hdots,\kappa_i$.
-Here each $U_{ij}$ are independent of $\{X_i, Z_i, Y_i\}$ and are identically distributed according to $U_i$.
+That is, $\{Y_i, X_i, X_i^*, Z_i\}$ are observed for some subset of the $n$ total observations, while for the remaining only $\{Y_i, X_i^*, Z_i\}$ are observed.
+External validation data refer to the setting where, inside of the sample of interest, we have $\{Y_i, X_i^*, Z_i\}$ measured but pairs of $\{X_i, X_i^*\}$ are observed in a separate dataset.
+In order to make use of external validation data we must make assumptions regarding the \emph{transportability} of the error models.
+We assume that the error process for the external sample is equivalent to the error process within the sample of interest.
+This assumption allows us to use information from the external sample.